Homemade Gluten-Free Teriyaki Sauce

 Level up your stir-fry game with our homemade gluten-free teriyaki sauce recipe!
 It comes together in a snap and tastes great on stir-fry, salmon, chicken, noodle bowls & more.
 (Gluten-Free, Paleo-friendly!)

-I’m just going to say it: this homemade teriyaki sauce is GOOOOOOOD.
+I’m just going to say it: this homemade teriyaki sauce is the best teriyaki sauce.
+It.
+Is.
+GOOOOOOOD.

-We love a good stir-fry, and this (gluten-free! paleo!) teriyaki sauce has been our kitchen buddy for the last six years.
-(Ever since we went gluten-free.)
+We love a good stir-fry, and this (gluten-free! paleo!) teriyaki sauce has been our kitchen buddy ever since we went gluten-free.

 I love that homemade teriyaki sauce comes together so quickly.
 If you time things right, you can have a whole dinner on the table in 30 minutes or less.
 Get some rice or noodles going, chop your vegetables, stir fry them while you whisk together the sauce, and pour this over during the last 2-3 minutes of cooking.